Xaffekt/Xaffekt/README.md

 Hi 👋, I am a frontend developer going through the learning pains 🫠
+### Most of the repositories you will see so far are things worked on during the course

 ## What im doing
 - Scrimba's Frontend Development course